 - Fresh rosemary – chopped finely to add plenty of flavor.
 Mix up your herbs and add fresh thyme too if you prefer.

 Step 1: In a large cast iron skillet over medium heat.
 Heat the oil and butter.
 Add the onions, carrots, and celery.
-Stir occasion and cook until softened, about 4 to 5 minutes.
+Stir occasion and cook until softened.

 Step 2: Sprinkle the flour over the cooked vegetables and stir to combine.
 Cook about 1 minute, stirring continuously.